The Best Virtual Assistant Companies to Work for in 2020

 Employment type: While Belay Solutions does hire full-time virtual employees in Atlanta, all virtual assistants are contractors.
 Snyder’s contract was 25 hours per week but she explained that VAs can work more or less if they prefer.

-Pay: VAs at Belay can earn between $15 to $18 per hour, and are paid via direct deposit on the 15th of every month.
+Pay: VAs at Belay can earn between $15 to $18 per hour and receive payment via direct deposit on the 15th of every month.
 They can receive the opportunity to request a pay increase each year during their annual review.

 How to apply: After you apply online and submit your resume, Belay will reach out and ask you a few questions to get a feel for what you’re looking for.
 If you pass the initial screening, you’ll have a video interview and pass a few skills tests.

 Snyder notes they get thousands of applications each month so it’s important to make yourself stand out as much as possible.

 About: Virtual Assist USA has been around since 2008.
 The company serves entrepreneurs, small business owners, and Fortune 500 companies like Dow Chemical, Harvard Business Review, and Twitter.

 Scope of work: While Virtual Assist USA offers a variety of VA services, some of the most popular ones VAs complete include travel booking, data entry, research, and web design.
 Clients are matched with VAs who meet their unique needs, and since the company fosters a teamwork mentality, if a VA is struggling with a task, another one can assist.

 Type of employment: Although Virtual Assist USA only hires full-time employees, they do offer flexible start times.
 Employees can choose their own schedule as long as it falls between 6:00 a.m and 7:00 p.m.
 EST. Part-time positions are also available for VAs who prefer to work 15 to 20 hours per week.